In this episode

 Hamish runs the paid side of things, which is specific advertising content and is predominantly focused on Facebook and Instagram with a little budget for Twitter and Pinterest.
 This can be coupon led or product focused and is designed to get customers onto our website to make a purchase.

 Top tips: Tell stories and engage people with real content.
-Use paid social advertising and specifically target an action with a measurable ROI, don’t go chasing likes, and make sure to get a meaning conversions or purchase.
+Use paid social advertising and specifically target an action with a measurable ROI, don’t go chasing likes, and make sure to get meaningful conversions or purchases.

 Erin at Wordnik